-No Island but Other Connections contains a program of distinct activities that are developed out of a negotiation between the state of research of the author and the acoustic and relational possibilities of the space.
-It is a participatory workshop during which the fundamentals to be studied are the act of striking, the process of waiting, and the creation of distance between the body and the sound impulse.
+No Island but Other Connections contains a program of distinct activities that are developed out of a negotiation between the state of research of the author and the acoustic and relational possibilities of the encountered spaces.
+It is a participatory workshop during which the fundamentals to be studied are the exposure to the sound potential of the working place, the process of waiting, and the creation of distance between the body and the sound impulse.
 These open up the possibility of studying in depth the sound-related behaviour of what is around us, that which moves between architectural, instrumental and evocative spaces.
-The listening experience is developed, therefore, through workshops, performances, scores and sound based texts.
+The listening experience is developed, therefore, through workshops, performances, scores and sound-based texts.
 Each part of the project aims to promote listening that is both active and open to the relationship between space, sound and the vitality of matter.
 In this scheme of things, the human body, as the primary perceptive instrument, is penetrated by a whole series of sound impulses that expand and contract space in every direction, producing mobility; listening can enhance the ability to perceive that which acts outside the subject, and may create possibilities for an open future.

 No Island But Other Connections – Third Edition

 July 10-14, 2017 at Postaja Topolove

 No Island But Other Connections – Second Edition